-In the communist era, the government subsidized the food at milk bars.
-The idea: to allow lowly workers to afford a meal out.
+In the communist era, the government subsidized the food at milk bars — thereby providing lowly workers a chance to afford a meal out.
 The tradition continues, and today Poland still foots the bill for most of your milk-bar meal.
-Prices remain astoundingly low — my bill usually comes to about $3 — and, while communist-era fare was less than lively, today's milk-bar cuisine is more tasty.
+Prices remain astoundingly low — my bill usually comes to about $4 — and, while communist-era fare was less than lively, today's milk-bar cuisine is more tasty.

 Milk bars offer many of Poland's traditional favorites.
 Common items are delicious soups, a variety of cabbage-based salads, fried pork chops, pierogi (ravioli with various fillings), and pancakes.
 At the milk bar, you'll likely see glasses of watery juice and — of course — milk, but most milk bars also stock bottles of water and Coke.
 Try a Polish pastry, especially the classic paczki, a glazed jelly doughnut typically filled with a wild-rose jam.

 At milk bars, the service is aimed at locals.
 You're unlikely to find an English menu.
-If the milk-bar lady asks you any questions, you have three options: nod stupidly until she just gives you something; repeat one of the things she just said (assuming she's asked you to choose between two options, such as meat or cheese in your pierogi); or hope that a kindly English-speaking person in line will leap to your rescue.
-If nothing else, ordering at a milk bar is a fiesta of gestures.
+If the milk-bar lady asks you any questions, you have three options: nod stupidly until she just gives you something; repeat one of the things she just said (assuming she's asked you to choose between two options, such as meat or cheese in your pierogi); or hope that a kindly English-speaking person in line will come to your rescue.
+If nothing else, ordering at a milk bar is an adventure in internationally understood gestures.
 Smiling seems to slightly extend the patience of milk-bar staffers.

 Every milk bar is a little different, but here's the general procedure: Head to the counter, wait to be acknowledged, and point to what you want.
 Two handy words are "to" (sounds like "toe" and means "that") and "i" (pronounced "ee" and means "and").

 My milk-bar dialogue usually goes like this: Milk bar lady says "Prosze?"
 (Can I help you, please?).
 I say "to" (while pointing)…"i to" (pointing again)…"i to" (pointing once more) — "this…and this…and this."
 It's not pretty, but it gets the job done.